-Kathy Simms is the Director of Case Management for both shelters managed by First Step communities.
+Kathy Simms is the Director of Client Services for all sites managed by First Step Communities.

-The North A Street campus is an 80 bed co-ed adult shelter with a case management team consisting of 4 case managers and an outreach staff.
+The North A Street Campus is an 80-bed co-ed adult shelter with a case management team consisting of 4 case managers.

-Emergency Bridge Housing aka "The Grove," is a 24 bed tiny cabin community serving transitional age youth.
+Emergency Bridge Housing aka "The Grove," is a 50-bed tiny cabin community (Emergency Shelter) serving transitional age youth.
 The Grove case management team employees 5 Housing Case Managers.

 SafeGround- Provides safe sanctioned camping and safe parking for individuals experiencing homelessness.
 SafeGround Case Management team consists of 3 Case Managers and an Outreach Specialist.